Mill Prong

 Mill Prong House is a historic plantation house located near Red Springs, Hoke County, North Carolina.
 It was built in 1795 by Scottish immigrant John Gilchrist.
+The name for the house was derived from a stream, the tributary of Raft Swamp.

-Transfer of Ownership and Modifications
+Transfer of ownership and modifications

 The home was sold to Archibald McEachern, a fellow Scottish American, in 1834 and was expanded on the back side.
-The main section is a two-story, three bay, Federal frame dwelling.
+The main section is a two-story, three-bay, Federal frame dwelling.
 It is sheathed in weatherboard and has a gable roof.
 It features a center bay, two-tier front porch.
 It was enlarged in the 1830s and in the fourth quarter of the 19th century.
 Also on the property is the contributing McEachern family cemetery.

+Funds from the sell of the house helped establish Floral College, which later became Flora MacDonald College.

-Historic Recognition and Museum Status
+Historic recognition and museum status

 It was listed on the National Register of Historic Places in 1979.
 The home now operates as a private museum supported by a non-profit preservation group with monthly open houses.

+In popular culture

+Rhiannon Giddens, a native of Greensboro, recorded her album What Did the Blackbird Say to the Crow (2025), at Mill Prong.
+Her former bandmate Justin Robinson, is also featured on the album.